CNN’s Fareed Zakaria: [Trump] Got To The White House By ‘Bulls****ing’ His Way Through Life [WATCH] | John Hawkins' Right Wing News

 “It’s very hard to tell somebody at that point that bulls–t doesn’t work, because look at the results right?
 But that’s what he does.
 He sees something, he doesn’t particularly care if it’s true or not, he just puts it out there.
 And then he puts something else out.”

 The PEOPLE are not on their side.
-They lost ALL credibility with half the country by coming nothing more than advocacy news for the Democratic party, and no news media outlet has ever apologized to the viewer for abandoning their posts to be the Obama Administrations lap dog for the last eight years…So they’ll have to forgive us if we turn our backs on them when they cry wolf in sheep’s clothing…
+They lost ALL credibility with half the country by airing nothing more than advocacy news for the Democratic party and no news media outlet has ever apologized to the viewer for abandoning their posts to be the Obama Administration’s lap dog for the last eight years…So, they’ll have to forgive us if we turn our backs on them when they cry wolf in sheep’s clothing…

 Eat up, Wolfy.